 Five modern trends in sustainable architecture

-With so many ecological concerns coming up every year, the need for the hour is to grasp the concept of Eco-friendly and sustainable architecture.
-The dawn of this green architecture came from the Eco-build in London, Cannes and the Earth Day and it seems to be develop rapidly in the developed countries.
-Green architecture can change the world.
-With rapid advancements in the field of Eco-friendly products, there is a huge demand for making buildings and construction techniques more greener and sustainable and less harmful for Earth.
+With rapid advancements in the field of eco-friendly construction materials, there is a huge demand for making buildings and construction techniques more greener and sustainable and less harmful to Earth.
 The world has grasped this idea very well.
-The need for new techniques and materials which can be easily recycled are taken into consideration.
+In fact, the need for new techniques and materials which can be easily recycled are taken into consideration.
 Here’s showcasing 5 trends in green and sustainable architecture which is a focus of attention amongst Eco-designers.

 1. Vertical Farming

 With an expected increase in population to 9.1 billion people within the year 2050, feeding all the people around the globe is a cause for major concern.
 Food production needs to increase by 70%.
 This would mean having higher crop yields and expansion of the area cultivated.
-However land available for cultivation is not evenly distributed, while others are suitable for cultivating only a few crops.
+However, land available for cultivation is not evenly distributed, while others are suitable for cultivating only a few crops.
 Thus architects have been designing buildings where one can grow crops on all the edges surrounding the building.
 This gives more area for cultivation and helps solve the expansion crisis.
-The vertical farms can be integrated with residential buildings too, with farms being set up on the external periphery of the buildings.
-This provides a clean environment for the residents to live in.
+In addition, the vertical farms can be integrated with residential buildings too, with farms being set up on the external periphery of the buildings.
+Furthermore, this also provides a clean environment for the residents to live in.

 3. Phase change materials (PCMs)